PyroTyger/Arduino_Colourwheel/README.md

 Colour can be fixed by clicking the joystick button, and released by clicking it again.

 This code is rough as all hell but it does the trick.

+All pin-allocations and electronic setup is included in code comments